 Teaching is by lectures, practical classes, tutorials and workshops.
 You have an average of nine one-hour lectures, one or two days of practical or project work and a number of workshops each week.
 The practical modules include specific study skills in physics and general communication skills.
 In the MPhys final year, you work with a member of staff on an experimental or computing project.

 Assessment is by written examinations at the end of each year and by continuous assessment of practical classes and other written assignments.
-Your final degree result is made up of a combined mark from the Stage 2/3/4 assessments with maximum weight applied to the final stage.
+Your final degree result is made up of a combined mark from the Stage 2/3/4 assessments with a weighting of 20/30/50.

 Please note that there are degree thresholds at stages 2 and 3 that you will be required to pass in order to continue onto the next stages.

 For a student studying full time, each academic year of the programme will comprise 1200 learning hours which include both direct contact hours and private study hours.
 The precise breakdown of hours will be subject dependent and will vary according to modules.
 Please refer to the individual module details under Course Structure.

 Methods of assessment will vary according to subject specialism and individual modules.
 Please refer to the individual module details under Course Structure.